nwulkow/FlinkProject/README.md

 The code can be found in the folder 'MyFlinkProject2'.
 The code I wrote can be found in the folder 'src/main/scala/de/fuberlin.de/largedataanalysis' and in 'src/main/java'.<br />
-Might be that the jar-file doesn't work but the program does locally.<br />
+It might be that the jar-file doesn't work but the program does locally.<br />
 I have tested the pipeline using different unittests. <br />

 USER ARGUMENTS:<br />